-NEVER USE A BOARDING LADDER OR SWIM PLATFORM WHEN THE ENGINE IS RUNNING OR THE BOAT IS IN MOTION.
-9.3 Cockpit Center Console Storage The center console has a large storage area below the helm.
-The battery, battery switch, tackle locker and engine oil tank are mounted in this compartment.
-The additional space can be used for storage.
-The compartment can be accessed through the hatch on the side of the console or by opening the hinged helm station.
-Helm The helm and engine controls are located on the rear of the center console.
-Electronics storage is located forward of the engine controls.
+The helm and engine controls are located on the rear of the center console.
+Molded-in electronics storage is located forward of the engine controls.

 The top section of the console is hinged and opens to provide access to service the helm equipment or to install electronics.
-It also provides additional access to the console storage area.
 To open the helm portion of the console, release the clamps on the front of the console.
 The front of the console can then be lifted to expose the underside of the helm.
 A strap holds the helm in the open position and prevents it from opening too far.
 Always make sure the helm station clamps are properly secured when the helm is closed.

 ALWAYS MAKE SURE THE HELM STATION CLAMPS ARE PROPERLY SECURED BEFORE OPERATING OR TRAILERING YOUR BOAT.
 IF THE HELM STATION IS NOT PROPERLY SECURED, IT COULD OPEN UNEXPECTEDLY AND DAMAGE THE BOAT OR CAUSE LOSS OF CONTROL.
-Console Cooler (Optional) A molded insulated cooler can be installed under the front seat of the console.
-The cooler drains to the cockpit sole through a fitting in the side of the console.